csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 Indexing of documents is covered in detail by Witten et al. \[1999\].
 Jones and Willet \[1997\] is a collection of articles on information retrieval.
 Salton \[1989\] is an early textbook on information-retrieval systems.
 A number of practical issues in ranking and indexing of Web pages, as done in an early version of the Google search engine, are discussed in Brin and Page \[1998\].
 Unfortunately, there are no publicly available details of how exactly ranking is done currently by any of the leading search engines.

-The Citeseer system (citeseer.ist.psu.edu) maintains a very large database of re- search articles, with citation links between the publications, and uses citations to
+The Citeseer system (citeseer.ist.psu.edu) maintains a very large database of re- search articles, with citation links between the publications, and uses citations to rank publications.

-**942 Chapter 21 Information Retrieval**

-rank publications.
 It includes a technique for adjusting the citation ranking based on the age of a publication, to compensate for the fact that citations to a publi- cation increase as time passes; without the adjustment, older documents tend to get a higher ranking than they truly deserve.
 Google Scholar (scholar.google.com) provides a similar searchable database of research articles incorporating citations between articles.
 It is worth noting that these systems use information extraction techniques to infer the title and list of authors of an article, as well as the citations at the end of the article.
 They then create citation links between articles based on (approximate) matching of the article title and author list with the citation text.

 Information extraction and question answering have had a fairly long history in the artificial intelligence community.
 Jackson and Moulinier \[2002\] provides textbook coverage of natural language processing techniques with an empha- sis on information extraction.
 Soderland \[1999\] describes information extraction using the WHISK system, while Appelt and Israel \[1999\] provides a tutorial on information extraction.